-Unlike Static Methods, Class Methods are bound to a Class.
-So, we don’t have to create an instance or object of a class to call this classmethod.
-A Python classmethod receives cls (class) as an implicit first argument, just like a normal method receives self as the first argument.
-This cls allows you access the class variables, methods and the static methods of the class.
+Unlike Static Methods, classmethod in Python is bound to a Class.
+So, we don’t have to create an instance or object to call this class method.
+A Python classmethod receives cls as an implicit first argument, just like a standard method receives self as the first argument.
+This cls allows you to access the instance’s class variables, methods, and static methods.

-You can define any method as the Python classmethod by using the @classmethod decorator or classmethod() function.
-Either ways will work but it is always advisable to go for the first option.
-Before we get into the example, let me show you the syntax of the Python classmethod is as shown below
+You can define any method as this one by using the Python @ decorator or classmethod() function.
+Either way, it works, but it is always advisable to go for the first option.
+The syntax of the classmethod def is

-You can call the class method using ClassName.MethodName() or ClassName().MethodName().
-Both ways will return the classmethod result.
+You can call the class method using CName.MName or CName().MName().
+Both ways will return the result.

 Python classmethod using Decorator

-In this example, we are creating a class method called message using the @classmethod decorator.
-Within this method, cls.__name__ returns the class name (Employee) and cls.company returns the class variable company value (Tutorial Gateway).
+In this example, we are creating a classmethod called message using the Python @classmethod decorator.
+Within this method, cls.__name__ returns the name (Employee), and cls.company returns the variable company value (Tutorial Gateway).

-Here, we are using the classmethod() function to create a class method.
-From the below code, Employee.printValue = classmethod(Employee.printValue) statement will convert the method to class method.
+Here, we are using the Python classmethod() function to create a class method.
+From the below Python code, the Employee.printValue statement converts the function to this.

 class Employee: value = 100 def printValue(cls): print('The Value = %d' %cls.value) Employee.printValue = classmethod(Employee.printValue) Employee.printValue()

-In this example, we will show you, how to call the Static Methods within the class method.
-Here, we created a static method called func_msg() which prints welcome message.
-Next, we defined the message class method that returns the class variable company and the class name.
-Within the same function, we are calling the static method using the cls.methodname.
+In this Python classmethod example, we show how to call Static Methods within the class method.
+Here, we created a staticmethod called func_msg(), which prints a welcome message.
+Next, we defined the message that returns a class variable company and the name.
+Within the same function, we are calling the staticmethod using the cls.methodname.

 class Employee: company = 'Tutorial Gateway' @classmethod def message(cls): print('The Company Name is %s' %cls.company) print('The Message is From %s Class' %cls.__name__) cls.func_msg() @staticmethod def func_msg(): print("Welcome to Python Programming") Employee.message()

 Here, Instead of printing the message, we are finding the sum and average.
 First, we created a Static Method that accepts three arguments and returns some of those three.
 Next, we defined a Python classmethod that calls the static method using the cls.
-Within the class method, it finds returns the average of static method result.
+Within the function, it finds returns the average of the static method result.

 class Employee: company = 'Tutorial Gateway' @staticmethod def add(a, b, c): return a + b + c @classmethod def avg(cls): x = cls.add(10, 20, 40) return (x / 3) average = Employee.avg() print('The Average Of three Numbers = ', average)

-In this example, we are going to create a class method that accepts an argument and assigns the value to the class variable.
-It means, when you call this method, it will replace the company text with the new text that you provide as an argument value.
-This helps to hide the class variables, and allows the end users to work with the class variable.
+In this example, we will create a classmethod that accepts an argument and assigns the value to the variable.
+It means that when you call this function, it replaces the company text with the new text that you provide as an argument value.
+It helps hide the variables and allows the end-users to work with them.

-For example, if our client is receiving the Employee information in a long string, and the details are separated by the – (or any other delimiter).
-Instead of performing splitting operations from his end, we can create a classmethod and allow them to use it.
+For example, if the client receives the Employee information in a long string and details are separated by the – (or any other delimiter).
+Instead of performing splitting operations from his end, we can create a Python class method and allow them to use classmethod.

 class Employee: def __init__(self, fullname, age, gender, salary): self.fullname = fullname self.age = age self.gender = gender self.salary = salary @classmethod def func_string_split(cls, employee_str): fullname, age, gender, salary = employee_str.split('-') return cls(fullname, age, gender, salary) emp_from_csv1 = 'Suresh-27-Male-120000' emp_from_csv2 = 'John-29-Male-100000' emp_from_csv3 = 'Tracy-25-Female-155000' emp1 = Employee.func_string_split(emp_from_csv1) print(emp1.fullname) print(emp1.gender) print(emp1.salary) print(emp1.age) print('----------') emp3 = Employee.func_string_split(emp_from_csv3) print(emp3.fullname) print(emp3.gender) print(emp3.age)

-This is an another example of the Python classmethod.
-Here, we are splitting the date string to Day, Month and Year.
-Here, we used the Python map function for this splitting.
+It is another example of this one.
+Here, we are splitting the date string into Day, Month, and Year.
+Here, we used the map function for this splitting.

 class Date: def __init__(self, day = 0, month = 0, year = 0): self.day = day self.month = month self.year = year @classmethod def string_to_Date(cls, string_Date): day, month, year = map(int, string_Date.split('-')) return cls(day, month, year) dt = Date.string_to_Date('31-12-2018') print(dt.day) print(dt.month) print(dt.year)